 The Fellows will have opportunities to complete COVID-19-related practice projects within their district that combines all program competencies.

-- Preference will be given to applicants who received their MPH degree from an accredited Georgia-based public health school or program, or others interested in establishing a career in local public health in Georgia
+- Preference given to applicants who received their MPH degree from an accredited Georgia-based public health school or program, or others interested in establishing a career in local public health in Georgia